 Students who observe or suspect another student is experiencing acute emotional distress and/or might be at risk for hurting themselves or another person(s) should immediately seek assistance for that individual.
-Reporting concerning behaviors will help ensure students receive timely assistance and may even help save a life.
-In life-threatening situations students should call Public Safety directly at (610) 330-4444.
-In non-life-threatening situations students may contact the assistant dean of students, the Counseling or Health Centers, the chaplains, or any member of the Campus Life staff to seek assistance or to notify the College that a student is in need of assistance.
-Members of the community also may complete a Student of Concern form (deanofstudents.lafayette.edu/communitysupport-and-response/behavioral-intervention-team/) to alert the College about concerning behaviors.
+Report of concerning behaviors will help ensure students receive timely assistance and may even help save a life.
+In life-threatening situations students should call Public Safety directly at 610-330-4444.
+In non-lifethreatening situations students may contact the assistant dean of students, Counseling or Health Centers, chaplains, or any member of the Campus Life staff to seek assistance or to notify the College that a student is in need of assistance.
+Members of the community also may complete a Student of Concern form (deanofstudents.lafayette.edu/community-support-andresponse/behavioral-intervention-team/) to alert the College about concerning behaviors.